Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 Source: author's own estimates.
 All lines above Operating Cash Flow depict cumulative incremental changes versus the baseline of 2019.

 If the scenario plays out as in my hypothetical forecast, the company will have a modest financing need in 2020 and 2021.
-The downsides is that the company will inevitably shrink because it’s underspending on new aircraft and that its disposals will cause hits to its balance sheet equity.
+The downsides are that the company will inevitably shrink because it's underspending on new aircraft and that its disposals will cause hits to its balance sheet equity.

 A big unknown factor here is how AerCap will deal with (unplanned) disposals and if it has a choice as maybe sales are not feasible due to a lack of buyers.
 My best guess is that AerCap wants to postpone sales as best as it can or maybe re-lease at a cheaper price.
 That strategy is risky, however, and would require more external capital in 2020 and 2021.

-Also important is the number of bankruptcies that is assumed to reach a cumulative 25% of AerCap’s 2019 lease levels.
+Also important is the number of bankruptcies that are assumed to reach a cumulative 25% of AerCap's 2019 lease levels.
 Bear in mind that this includes all early terminations, including restructurings and renegotiations for airlines that receive state-aid.

 Another uncertainty is how the interest rates AerCap will have to pay on its debt will develop.
 I have forecasted +2.5%-pts upon refinancing, but if the debt/equity ratio develops as I fear, and if AerCap will not or cannot make the right choices regarding disposals, spreads can go much higher.
 In fact, the spreads are up much more already as discussed earlier in this article.
 This is a vicious cycle.
 If creditors lose confidence, they demand higher interest rates, which dents the viability of the business model further.
 If fears keep escalating, AerCap will have to raise equity - or worse.

-There are many scenarios but I don’t see any one in which AerCap will escape from this unharmed.
-At this moment, I see a path towards a extreme dilution, restructuring or even bankruptcy more likely than the path towards a full recovery of the share to $60.
+There are many scenarios but I don't see any one in which AerCap will escape from this unharmed.
+At this moment, I see a path towards an extreme dilution, restructuring or even bankruptcy more likely than the path towards a full recovery of the share to $60.

 Conclusion